How PC-based Methods Err: Towards Better Reporting of Assumption Violations and Small Sample Errors: Sources and Detectability of Errors

-We now define incoherent results of a PC-like method. \begin{definition} Let $\cM$ be a PC-like method using a CI test $(T,\alpha)$ with output $ \cG_{\mathrm{out}}$ without marked orientation conflicts or ambiguities.
-Let $\cT=\cT^{ind}\cup \cT^{dep}$ be the CI test results and $\cC^{sep}$ and $\cC^{con}$ the conditionally separated or connected tuples in $\cG_{\mathrm{out}}$.
-We call the result of the PC-like algorithm \textit{incoherent} if $\cT^{ind} \centernot{\subseteq} \cC^{sep}$ or $\cT^{dep} \centernot{\subseteq} \cC^{con}$. \end{definition} Note that testing for incoherencies is a straightforward task: The results of the CI tests can be saved while performing the method, and separation queries can be answered for all common graph types that are outputs of PC-like algorithms such as CPDAGs and MAGs after potentially resolving marked conflicts and ambiguities.
-For d-separation queries in CPDAGs and m-separation queries in MAGs, see, e.g. \cite{perkovic2015complete}.
+We call the output of a PC-based method \textit{incoherent} if there is at least one incoherent tuple. \end{definition} Testing for incoherence is a straightforward task: The results of the CI tests can be saved while performing the method, and separation queries can be answered for all common graph types that are outputs of PC-based algorithms such as CPDAGs and MAGs, after potentially resolving marked conflicts and ambiguities.
+For d-separation queries in CPDAGs and m-separation queries in MAGs, the computational complexity is $\mathcal{O}(n+m)$ where $n$ is the number of nodes and $m$ the number of edges, see, e.g. \cite{perkovic2015complete}.